open-tool/ultron/README.md

 ```kotlin
 withId(R.id.send_button).isDisplayed().click()
 ```
 It looks better.
-Names of all Ultron operations are the same as Espresso one.
+Names of all Ultron operations are the same as Espresso.
 It also provide a list of additional operations.

+See [wiki](https://github.com/alex-tiurin/ultron/wiki/Espresso-operations) for more info.

 2. Action on RecyclerView list item

-_Clear Espresso_
+_Espresso_

 ```kotlin
 onView(withId(R.id.recycler_friends))